gwenniegwen/aGoodPasswordGenerator/README.md

 (https://github.com/gwenniegwen/aGoodPasswordGenerator)

 ## Description
-This password generator was designed as part of the UCLA Full Stack Web Development Bootcamp
+This password generator was created as part of a homework assignment for the Full Stack Web Development Bootcamp at UCLA

 It was created with simple vanilla JavaScript